Testwell CTC++

 utilities.

-CTC++ Host-Target is designed to cope with situations
+CTC++ Host-Target is designed to work also in contexts

 where it is not known